Skip to main content

 Campaign ROI(Revenue − cost) ÷ cost × 100

-If your cost per acquired customer is running above $75 on a house list, the issue is almost always the offer or the list segmentation, not the format.
-Talk to our direct mail team before changing your creative.
+If your response is lagging on a house list, the issue is almost always the offer or the list segmentation, not the format.
+Revisit those before you change the creative.

 Where Should a Printer Start With Direct Mail?

 You already know how to make the piece look remarkable.
-We know how to make it perform.
+The list, offer, sequencing, and follow-up above are how you make it perform.
 Pair direct mail with a consistent newsletter program and a multi-channel digital marketing strategy for the strongest results.

 Frequently Asked Questions About Direct Mail for Printers